As of May 28, 2021, the Paycheck Protection Program has run out of funding. You can learn more about the PPP with our COVID-19 resource hub.

 The SBA has noted that it plans to make increased efforts to determine how the money is playing a role in the different communities across the United States being impacted by the virus and the nationwide shutdowns.

 The SBA also made clear that a key takeaway about the data is that the PPP loan process is a delegated process, which is important for businesses and Americans looking at the data to understand.
 In short, this means that the SBA and the Treasury Department are not making the loans directly.
-Instead, various certified financial institutions across the United States are making the loans based on the information provided to them in good faith by potential borrowers.
+Instead, various certified financial institutions across the United States are making the loans based on the information provided to them in good faith

 The self-certification via “good faith” by the borrowers (i.e. businesses applying for the money) was done in order to speed up the PPP process and make sure that lenders could get money into the hands of the businesses in need as quickly as possible.
 According to the SBA’s website, businesses applying for PPP loans were required to self-certify that the money they would receive was “necessary to support the ongoing operations,” while at the same time taking into account whether or not they were able “to access other sources of liquidity” at the time they applied.
 This undoubtedly left room for fraud and other issues.